 In his book, The Element: How Finding Your Passion Changes Everything, Sir Ken Robinson – Professor Emeritus at Warwick University – writes:

-…young children are wonderfully confident in their own imaginations … Most of us lose this confidence as we grow up.
+…young children are wonderfully confident in their own imaginations … most of us lose this confidence as we grow up.

-At Leaderonomics, we cherish the opportunity to work with young people, not least of all because they help us grow and learn just as must as we help them to develop.
+At Leaderonomics, we cherish the opportunity to work with youth, not least of all because they help us grow and learn just as must as we help them to develop.
 Whether it’s resilience in the face of a setback, their energy in taking on a new challenge, or the ease with which they master the latest technologies and platforms, they consistently show their talents in bringing fresh perspectives and radical approaches to problem-solving.

 As we move closer to this year’s MAD Youth Summit, our team has been discussing the amazing feats of young people who have used their passion to make huge differences in our world.
 It really is something special to see that age is no barrier to creating positive change and influencing millions throughout the world to play their part in tackling social, political, and environmental issues.